 Solar Panel Warranty Explained

-For those new to solar, understanding solar panel warranties can be quite confusing due to the two very distinct warranty conditions, a product warranty and a performance warranty.
-Like most products and appliances, solar panels have a manufacturer’s product warranty that protects against any failures due to faulty materials or workmanship.
-Solar panels also have a secondary warranty condition, known as the performance warranty which accounts for a slight loss in performance or degradation over the life of the panel.
+For those new to solar, understanding solar panel warranties can be quite confusing due to the two very distinct warranty conditions: a product warranty and a performance warranty.
+Like most products and appliances, solar panels have a manufacturer’s product warranty that protects against failures due to faulty materials or workmanship.
+Solar panels also have a secondary warranty condition, known as the performance warranty, which accounts for a slight loss in performance or degradation over the life of the panel.

 1. Product Warranty

 The product warranty is the manufacturer’s warranty that protects the customer against defects that may have occurred due to manufacturing errors, quality issues, or component and material failures.
-This means the manufacturer must either replace or provide a refund for solar panels which fail within the product warranty period.
-In general, solar panel manufacturers must provide a minimum 10-year product warranty period, however, a growing number of premium manufacturers now offer 15, 20 and even 25-year product warranties.
+This means the manufacturer must either replace or provide a refund for solar panels that fail within the product warranty period.
+In general, solar panel manufacturers must provide a minimum 10-year product warranty period; however, a growing number of premium manufacturers now offer 15, 20, and even 25-year product warranties.

 2. Performance Warranty